sbc100/webports/CONTRIBUTING.md

 ### Shell scripts ###

-When modifying any shell scripts in naclports it is recommended that you run `shellcheck` to catch common errors.
+When modifying any shell scripts in webports it is recommended that you run `shellcheck` to catch common errors.
 The recommended command line for this is: